2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.

 There is no more hiding.

-But in that, comes liberation.
+But in that comes liberation.

 Because we didn’t realize until now how much energy and effort it was taking to keep pretending.
 Pretending individuals were the problem or individual problems were the problem.
-Pretending our own personal dramas were not inseparable from or even symptoms of a disease from which no one living in this country is safe.
+Pretending our own personal dramas were not inseparable from and symptoms of a disease from which no one living in this country is safe.
 Pretending good intentions and positive vibes were enough.
 Pretending that even the self-help industry isn’t a careful construct to keep you preoccupied with your own vision board instead of looking outside your window, or talking to your therapist instead of talking to your neighbor.
 Pretending we could change the world without really changing our choices or by fighting battles on social media with opponents whose stories we’ve never heard and lives we don’t understand.
 Or those who’ve shouted themselves hoarse at ears that cannot hear and will not move out from behind their screens to hear the drum beat of the war song building beneath their feet.

 Now we stand face to face with a Truth we’ve created.
 Not you alone but all of us together.
 You cannot extricate yourself anymore.